Is Managed WordPress Hosting Really Worth It?

 Updates, security, and backups are handled by the host.
 This alone can save you time and money.

-Updates – rather than just automatically updating themes and plugins, managed WordPress hosting goes a step further by only updating products once they’re tested and stable.
+Updates – rather than automatically updating themes and plugins, managed WordPress hosting goes a step further by updating products only after they’re tested and stable.
 Security patches are applied immediately.
 The latest WordPress updates are applied automatically to help keep your WordPress installation secure.
 Plugins with problems can be deactivated or blocked by the host.

 Security – the website is more secure because security can be built around your specific website’s theme and plugins.
 Malicious login attempts can be blocked quickly and accurately because this is built into the server.
 The host can monitor your website and the plugins for known security issues.
 If a plugin has a security issue, the host can uninstall the plugin to protect your website.

-Backups – hosts automatically backup your website and handle the storage of the backups.
+Backups – hosts automatically back up your website and store the backups.
 Hosts can apply them back to your website, and you have access to the backups so you can apply them yourself.
-This not only saves you time, but it also saves you money since you won’t need to purchase a premium WordPress backup plugin or online storage space.
+This not only saves you time but also saves you money, since you won’t need to purchase a premium WordPress backup plugin or online storage.

 Staging Environments

-Hosts provide a staging environment that includes a copy of your website that only you have access to.
-This can be used to design your site, test plugins, add code, make customizations, troubleshoot problems, etc., before applying them to your live website.
+Hosts provide a staging environment with a copy of your website accessible only to you.
+This can be used to design your site, test plugins, add code, make customizations, and troubleshoot problems before applying them to your live website.
+For agencies and freelancers managing client sites, one-click staging removes the risk of testing in production and eliminates manual database syncing, which makes traditional staging workflows painful.

 Support

-Since the host focuses on WordPress, support associates are more knowledgeable of WordPress and the plugins they use.
+Since the host focuses on WordPress, support associates are more knowledgeable about WordPress and the plugins they use.

 What are the Disadvantages of Managed WordPress Hosting?